AI Agent Index

 Pros

-• Native CRM integrations with Salesforce, Microsoft Dynamics, and Zendesk — social interactions sync to customer records bidirectionally, supporting customer care use cases that scheduling-first competitors cannot match
+• Native CRM integrations with Salesforce Sales and Marketing Cloud, Microsoft Dynamics, and Zendesk: social interactions sync to customer records bidirectionally, supporting customer care use cases that scheduling-first competitors cannot match

-• Established enterprise reference base across thousands of B2B and B2C brands — buyers can find peer references at major organizations, which de-risks procurement decisions for large deployments versus newer challengers
+• Established enterprise reference base across 30,000+ customers in B2B and B2C: buyers find peer references at major organisations, which de-risks procurement decisions for large deployments versus newer challengers

 Limitations

-• Influencer Marketing add-on is priced separately and has limited maturity versus dedicated tools — teams running serious influencer programs typically still need Grin, Aspire, or CreatorIQ alongside Sprout for full workflow coverage
+• Influencer Marketing add-on is priced separately and has limited maturity versus dedicated platforms: teams running serious influencer programmes at scale typically still need Grin (from $249/month), Aspire, or CreatorIQ alongside Sprout for full workflow coverage

 Frequently asked questions